RAOMMA/Movie_Recommendation_System/README.md

 -Consider hybrid approaches combining collaborative and content-based methods.
 ## References

-- Author: Mirza Salman
+- Author: Muhammad Mubashir Ali
-- Contact: salmansaluu661@gmail.com
+- Contact: muhammadmubashirali63@gmai.com

 Feel free to customize this README to include any additional information you want to provide about the project.